- According to our research, the average hourly rate of a private investigator is $132 / hr

 As defense attorneys, we work with private investigators often so we generally have a sense of cost.

-But to get a more concrete answer, we spoke with 25 private investigation firms across the top 10 metros in the United States.
-We determined that the average hourly rate of a private investigator is $128 per hour.
+But to get a more concrete answer, we spoke with 32 private investigation firms across the top 10 metros in the United States in April 2026.
+We determined that the average hourly rate of a private investigator is $132 per hour.

 Source: Collected by Michael & Associates research team

-Our data shows that you should expect to pay between $25 to $220 per hour for a private detective, with the average being $128.
-Of the 25 we contacted, 5 said the hourly rate ‘varies by the type of work needed’.
+Our data shows that you should expect to pay between $25 to $250 per hour for a private detective, with the average being $132.
+Of the 32 we contacted, 26 quoted an hourly rate.
+Of the remaining six firms, four said pricing depends on the type and scope of the investigation, while two said they only provide a quote after an initial consultation.

 The actual rate will vary depending on the charges against you, the complexity of your case, the investigator’s experience and credentials, and your geographic location.